elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-were-the-key-factors-that-led-to-the-emergence-of-neoimpressionism-in-paris.md

 seo:
   title: QuickTakes | Art History and Literature
   page_description: >-
-    The emergence of Neo-Impressionism in Paris during the late 19th century was influenced by factors like reaction against academic art, the impact of Impressionism, scientific color techniques, and the cultural context of industrialization and urbanization.
+    The key factors leading to the emergence of Neo-Impressionism in Paris include a reaction against academic art, the influence of Impressionism, the application of scientific techniques in color theory, a focus on geometric composition, and the socio-cultural context of rapid industrialization and urbanization during the late 19th century.
   page_keywords: >-
-    Neo-Impressionism, Paris, 19th century, reaction against academic art, Impressionism influence, color theory, pointillism, geometric composition, industrialization, urbanization, Georges Seurat, Camille Pissarro, Paul Signac, artistic innovation
+    Neo-Impressionism, Paris, late 19th century, academic art, Impressionism, color theory, pointillism, geometric composition, industrialization, urbanization, Georges Seurat, Camille Pissarro, Paul Signac, modern life, artistic expression
 author: QuickTakes
 question: >-
     What were the key factors that led to the emergence of Neo-Impressionism in Paris?